 To shed light on the nature of these human-bot interactions we focus on the semantic content of posted messages.
 Sentiment analysis (see Materials and Methods) reveals interesting differences in emotional trends between humans and bots (Fig.~\ref{fig:senti}).
 Retweets directed to bots do not display any evident deviation from neutrality (0 sentiment score), while interactions directed towards humans display marked positive and negative trends of sentiment intensity.
 An analogous behavior happens also for mentions (light colors).
 These differences indicate that bot-targeted interactions are not significantly influenced by the underlying social dynamics and hence the analysis should focus more on human-targeted interactions (i.e., human-to-human and bot-to-human).
-The sentiment of human-to-human interactions displays marked trends in different phases: (i) a trending positive average sentiment score in the days before September~30 (Fig.~\ref{fig:senti}, HH upper panel); (ii) a sudden drop in sentiment \footnote{Examples: Protest against the Guardia Civil and injured demonstrators (\url{goo.gl/sS4Jyd}, sentiment score -0.431), the Police using violence against demonstrators (\url{goo.gl/7ZRvVs}, sentiment score -0.2687 and \url{goo.gl/9sBABV}, sentiment score -0.2856).} starting from the midnight of October~1 (Fig.~\ref{fig:senti}, HH lower panel) after negative contents start getting reshared; (iii) a peak of negative sentiment on the midday of October~1 and (iv) a later increase in sentiment towards neutrality.
+The sentiment of human-to-human interactions displays marked trends in different phases: (i) a trending positive average sentiment score in the days before September~30 (Fig.~\ref{fig:senti}, HH upper panel); (ii) a sudden drop in sentiment starting from the midnight of October~1 (Fig.~\ref{fig:senti}, HH lower panel) after negative contents start getting reshared; (iii) a peak of negative sentiment on the midday of October~1 and (iv) a later increase in sentiment towards neutrality.
 These sentiment scores and their related content both indicate that human-to-human interactions are a powerful proxy of the dynamics of underlying real-world social system.
-Furthermore, the drastic drop of sentiment score from positive to negative among more than 300k human users strongly indicates the presence of polarization in the social system, due either to opposing factions exchanging positive/negative messages or rather to the influence of non-humans.
+The drastic drop of sentiment score from positive to negative among more than 300K human users signals the presence of polarization in the social system, due either to opposing factions exchanging positive/negative messages or to the influence of non-humans.
 Figure 2 also highlights important differences between human and bot interactions: The drop in average sentiment evident in bot-to-human interactions is not present in bot-to-bot interactions.
 This difference indicates that automated content generated and endorsed by bots is not influenced by the social dynamics relative to the referendum: On average, bot-to-bot interactions are not influenced by the human polarization relative to the referendum.
 Such human polarization is captured by bot-to-human interactions, instead: This distinctiveness indicates that bot-to-human interactions promote human generated content, which is subject to polarization.